pkinlow/webpack-recipes/README.md

 - `npm run build:dev` - This will run a dev build and keep webpack in watch mode.
 - `npm run build:analyze` - This will run a production build with the build analyzer results.
 - `npm run start-dev-server` - This is an optional build for running the dev server.
-- `npm run start-dev-server` - This is an optional build for running the dev server with a production build.
+- `npm run start-server` - This is an optional build for running the dev server with a production build.

 ### Add webpack.config.js to the root of the project.